Integrating Overleaf and Grammarly is possible, but it requires the right tools and know-how.

 A Final Word On Overleaf Grammarly Integration

-Unfortunately, overleaf is too complex of an editor for Grammarly to integrate with it.
-It does have a built-in spelling and grammar checker, but it is not as robust as Grammarly.
+Unfortunately, Overleaf is too complex of an editor for Grammarly to integrate with it.
+It does have an extension, but it is not as robust as Grammarly.
 If you want your academic and professional writing to shine, you want to have Grammarly on board.

 FAQs About Overleaf And Grammarly Integration